 And being holy is way more important than having fun.
 Wouldn’t you want to do it the right way?
 God’s way.
 Not the world’s way!
 What a mess that is, right?

 Some might say I am too “legalistic” to think that we should wait for a man who will have high standards as well.
 To that I say, I would rather be alone for the rest of my life than with someone who would willingly take my purity, who lies to me and to God, who sneaks around behind my back with other women, and doesn’t respect me!

 Domestic violence always starts with disrespect.
 And I believe that God wants way better for us and our future.
 He wants us to leave a legacy of purity to our children because it is way more important than any worldly pleasure.
 Even if that means we stay single.

 We should want what God wants for us.
-I want marriage to be sacred again.
+I want marriage to be honored and sacred again.
 Proper boundaries and God’s standards of living are the only way to go.
-Personally, I think that is one way to stop abuse… before it starts.
+Personally, I also think that is one way to stop abuse… before it starts.